 Q) What are Local and Global Prizes?
 How are they awarded?

 A) Each location that creates 9 or more hacks has $1k in prize money from TADHack, plus some locations have additional prizes from local sponsors and partners.
 Hacks produced at a location are judged for the local prizes, those prizes are awarded at the end of that local event.
 BUT that is not all!
 Each of the global sponsors has an additional $1k in global prize money they can allocate to any hack.
 At the end of the event on Sunday we plan to announce the global winners as well.
-PLUS we hope to have some additional prizes (more coming on that soon).
+PLUS we have additional prizes Accessibility Prizes.

 Q) How are the prizes awarded?

-The people running each location decide who wins the local prizes, the global sponsors decide who wins their prizes.
+The people running each location decide who wins the local prizes, the global sponsors decide who wins the global prizes.
 Their decisions are final.
-It’s a recipe for success.
+It’s worked since 2014.
 We allow prizes to be split, for example a local prize could be split between 2 or 3 winners.

 Q) When are all the winners announced?

 A) The location winners are announced at the end of that location event.
 Then the global prizes are decided after all the locations have completed.
-We will have a live streamed event announcing all the local and all the global winners for everyone around the world to know, your moment of fame.
+We will have a live streamed event announcing all the local, global, and Accessibility prize winners for everyone around the world to know, your moment of fame.

 Q) I plan to submit a global remote entry, where am I judged?

 A) All global remote entries are judged for the global prizes.
-You’ll find out if you’ve won when we do the live stream announcement on Sunday afternoon in Orlando.
+You’ll find out if you’ve won when we do the live stream announcement on Monday 17th October.

 Q) What is a pitch at TADHack?